Nikolay Rybakov: Participation in elections

 In March 2000, at the age of 21, he was elected in the municipal council of the municipality Svetlanovskoe with the most votes among all candidates in all municipalities in Saint Petersburg.
-At the polling station closest to the home address of Nikolay Rybakov he received 54% of votes.
+At the polling station closest to the home address of Rybakov he received 54% of votes.
 In December 2002, he was running for the Legislative Assembly of Saint Petersburg in Vyborgsky district under the block the SPS+Yabloko and came on the second place.

 In March 2004, he was elected in the Municipal council of the municipality Grazhdanka (Kalininsky district, Saint Petersburg).
 Until December 2004, he combined council work in two municipalities.
 On the elections in municipality Svetlanovskoe on 19 December 2004, he received 75% of votes.
 However, as a result of ballot stuffing in favor of the United Russia candidates, he was not acknowledged as an elected candidate.
 The procurator of Saint Petersburg initiated proceedings on electoral fraud but the investigation was not conducted properly and was closed.

 Rybakov was a candidate to the Legislative Assembly of Saint Petersburg in 2007 (Yabloko list was removed from elections due to its active position against the construction of Okhta-Center) and in 2011 (Yabloko officially received 12.5% of votes).
 He has participated in national elections as a candidate on the party list in 2007 and 2011.

 On the Yabloko General Assembly on 1–3 July 2016, he was placed in the party list for the 2016 Russian legislative election on the seventh place in the national part of the list (10 candidates).
 Also he was running for office in Central Saint Petersburg single-member constituency No.216.
 According to official data, Rybakov received 13.98% of votes in the constituency (18974 votes, 4th place).
 The Yabloko list received less than 5% (1,99 %, 1 051 335 votes) and did not get any MPs in the 7th State Duma.
 Due to a lot of electoral frauds, Yabloko did not acknowledge the results of elections and appealed to court.
 However, the Supreme Court has denied the claim.

 On the regional elections on 18 September 2016, he was the first in the Yabloko list for the Legislative Assembly of Leningrad Region.
 Yabloko did not get any seats in the Assembly because according to the official data the party got less than 5% of votes (3.71%).